 Even fintech banks themselves are partnering with other tech companies to embolden their positions.
 Mobile-only bank Monese, for example, found that, without the expertise offered by a physical bank branch, they were struggling with their customer service, and they also didn't have the right tech in place to allow them to handle global transactions.

 So, they partnered with AlphaBlues, which built a virtual assistant for them, and with CurrencyCloud to allow them access to an existing global payment network with up to a 10x reduction in forex fees.
-This helped the bank soar past the 1.8 million transactions mark.
-Many banks in Singapore have also partnered with fintechs to launch apps that use their publicly available APIs.
-Standard Chartered’s “Good Life" service, for example, provides its customers with an ecosystem of merchants that offer deals, alternative payment methods and reward-point options.
+This helped the bank soar past the 1.8 million transaction mark.
+Many banks in Singapore have also partnered with fintech to launch apps that use their publicly available APIs.
+Standard Chartered’s “Good Life" service, for example, provides its customers with an ecosystem of merchants that offer deals, alternative payment methods, and reward-point options.

 Diversification is always an option for banks that feel like their core business practices might be under threat from digital disruptors.
 Using the power of the brand to branch out into other connected areas can be a powerful tool, particularly when customers would prefer to keep all of their financial affairs in one place.
 The Royal Bank of Canada recently announced its intention to start offering a range of diverse services such as helping customers register a company or rent out their rooms on Airbnb, as a means of avoiding being sidelined by the likes of Facebook and Google.